DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

 > - `webSecurity.xml` is used for authenticating users
 > - `ldap-configurations.xml` for synchronizing the users and/or groups in Decision Center
 > - `tlsSecurity.xml` specifies the truststore used (among other SSL parameters)

-The tool parses those XML files using `xmllint` when it can be found.
-It is best to have `xmllint` installed as it is more reliable than the fallback solution.

 The result of the parsing is then displayed and the user prompted: